smallcluster/ccmaze/readme.md

 ![](imgs/header.webp?raw=true)

-A lua library for generating mazes with a grid of states representation.
+A lua library for generating mazes modelized by a grid of states.

 ## Installation